walsharry/SLRTP-Sign-Production-Evaluation/README.md

 Example visualizations can be found in the `./demo_plots/` directory.

 The skeleton format follows the standard used in the SLRTP CVPR 2025 Challenge.
-For detailed information on the format specification, visit the [challenge repository](https://github.com/walsharry/SLRTP_CVPR_2025_Challenge_Code).
+For detailed information on the format specification, visit the [challenge Skeleton Information]([https://github.com/walsharry/SLRTP_CVPR_2025_Challenge_Code](https://github.com/walsharry/SLRTP_Skeleton_Keypoint_information)).

 ## Reference Performance